7 Reasons Why Investing Is Not a Good Idea!

 5. People will be jealous of you

-Not all of us likes to be the center of attention.
+Not all of us likes to be the centre of attention.
 There will be people who want what you want and people who say you don't deserve it - haters.
 Being the person everyone else wants to be really isn't for everyone, and the riches you could acquire through investing could put you right in the spotlight of the wealthy wannabes.

 6. You will be able to share your riches with friends